Interpage Messaging, OutPage, SMS Gateway Protocol and Other Commands

 systems not supported by the automated OUTSYS command, above.

-Sends a message to a configured out pager.
-It can also send pages
+Sends a message to a configured out pager which has been specially

 NOTE: Charges may apply for the manual addition and/or storage